MaastrichtU-CDS/projects_AID-HF-CDSS/README.md

 Now a development webserver will serve the application from `http://localhost:4200/`.

-Edit the `application.yml` file inside `/src/main/resources` and set the property "allowed-api" to url: `http://localhost:4200/`.
-This allows the frontend application on port 4200 to communicate with the backend.
 ### Backend development

 After installing Java and Maven, move to the project's root folder.
 You should be able to run the following command to